Odorizzi scoreless streak at 20 IP, Twins beat Tigers 6-0

 The announced attendance was 26,789, the second-largest of the season at Target Field with a first-pitch temperature of 60 degrees and ample sunshine.
 The Twins held a flash sale this week for their 12 remaining games in May, with $5 seats available in the upper deck outfield sections without processing fees.
 They sold 20,000 in about 20 hours.
 Then another 12,000 standing room tickets were snatched up in less than a day.

-With a season ticket base eroded by fan apathy from an average of 91 losses over the previous eight seasons, just one postseason appearance since 2010 and no postseason series won since 2002, the Twins played in front of the eight smallest crowds in Target Field history — all under 15,000 — over their first 15 home games.
+With a season ticket base eroded by fan apathy from an average of 91 losses over the previous eight seasons, the Twins played in front of the eight smallest crowds in Target Field history — all under 15,000 — over their first 15 home games.
 Cold, damp April weather didn’t help.
 The Twins entered the weekend ranked 23rd out of 30 major league teams in average attendance (16,843 tickets sold per game).

 TRAINER’S ROOM